 The vaporetto (water bus) network serves many points along the Grand Canal and around the perimeter of the city, and connects central areas with many islands in the lagoon.
 There is no form of public transport on any of the little canals, and while distances are always within walkable range, plenty of walking will be involved no matter what you plan to see that’s located “inland”.

-The main train station is located directly on the Grand Canal, with a vaporetto stop directly in front of it.
-Transferring between a train and a vaporetto is a matter of minutes, regardless of whether you are arriving or departing.
+The main train station, Venezia Santa Lucia, is located directly on the Grand Canal, with a vaporetto stop in front of it.
+Transferring between a train and a water bus is a matter of minutes, regardless of whether you are arriving or departing.